HISTORY OF THE ISLINGTON SOCIETY

-The society was founded in 1960 to involve and support local people in the conservation and regeneration of Islington’s built environment and local services
+The society was founded in 1960 to involve and support local people in the conservation and regeneration of Islington’s built environment and local services.

 It took a while for Britain to recover from the war and it was only in the 1960s that significant rebuilding began.
 In many parts of London, this meant plans to demolish buildings damaged in the war which had survived and which many believed could be repaired.

-Islington was no exception and it was a scheme to demolish Union Square and replace its Victorian terraces with five and six storey blocks of modern flats that was the catalyst for the birth of the Islington Society in the autumn of 1960.
+Islington was no exception and it was a scheme to demolish Union Square and replace its Victorian terraces with five and six-storey blocks of modern flats that were the catalyst for the birth of the Islington Society in the autumn of 1960.
 The Packington Estate went ahead, commencing in 1963, and by the time the decision to approve the scheme had been lambasted by a government inquiry, it was too late to save Union Square.
 However, many other terraces were saved and when the Council bought a large area of Victorian housing in the 1970s, the Scott estate was refurbished.

 Moreover, the Packington Estate had to be reordered two or three times, before safety concerns led to its demolition and a rebuilding that largely respects the former street pattern.